kulbirsaini/videocache/Readme.txt

 Squid Configuration
-    Add the following lines to your squid.conf which is generally located at /etc/squid/squid.conf

-      # --BEGIN-- videocache config for squid
-      copy_to_squid.conf
-      # --END-- videocache config for squid
+    Depending on your version of Squid, open the file vc_squid_x.x.conf in shipped with the software bundle and copy the contents to your Squid configura- tion file generally located at /etc/squid/squid.conf.

+    For Squid version 2.x, use the file vc_squid_2.x.conf and for Squid version 3.x, use the file vc_squid_3.x.conf.

     Save squid.conf and reload the squid service using the following command